mysqljs/mysql/Readme.md

 If one of the statements in your query causes an error, the resulting Error object contains a `err.index` property which tells you which statement caused it.
-MySQL will also stop executing any remaining statement when an error occurs.
+MySQL will also stop executing any remaining statements when an error occurs.

 Please note that the interface for streaming multiple statement queries is experimental and I am looking forward to feedback on it.